B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 What do you say when you subtract the tens? \(5\; - \;5\; = \;0\) \(50\; - \;50\; = \;0\)

-What do you say when you subtract the hundreds? \is not possible.
+What do you say when you subtract the hundreds?
+It is not possible.
 Because \(200\; - \;700\) is impossible, I need more hundreds in this column.

 What do you do then?
 I borrow 1 from the other column.
 I take a thousand and put it with the 2 hundreds.

-How do you leave traces of the loan?
+How do you show that you've regrouped?
 I cross out the 2, write 1 above it and put a 1 next to the 2.
-I cross out the 2 in the thousands column and write 1 because that leaves 1 000.
-I write 1 in front of the 2 in the hundreds because it makes 1 200.
+I have 2 thousands but I need to regroup one of them into hundreds.
+I only have 1 thousand left which you can see with this 1.
+I wrote a 1 in front of the 2 in the hundreds because I now have 1200.

 Skill: Estimating the Outcome of an Operation